Fields

 route | Object | No | Defines if you want this schema to be retrievable by a route.
 A route is not specifically an URL, but it can be.
 The route property contains 2 different properties: url or handles . |

-actions | Array | No | Actions is used when a new view has been generated from a schema.
+actions | Array | No | Actions are used when a new view has been generated from a schema.
 It defines which specific actions to take following the newly generated view.
 Currently, Enterspeed supports triggering the process of another schema.The Array takes an object with the properties: type (e.g. process)alias (Alias of the schema to process)originId (Optional. id of source to trigger)source (Optional.
 Alias of destination source group) |

-destinations | Array | No | Destinations is a preview feature.
-Destinations is used to push the generated views for a schema to a webhook or other third-party application.
-The Array takes an object with the properties: alias (e.g. webhook) |
+destinations | Array | No | Destinations is used to push the generated views for a schema to a webhook, to Algolia or another third-party application.
+The Array takes an object with the properties: alias (e.g. webhook or Algolia) |

 sourceEntityTypes | Array | - | DEPRECATED |